SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Conclusion and Limitations

 \section{Conclusion and Limitations}

 In this paper, we introduced SERA-H, a new end-to-end model combining super-resolution and spatio-temporal learning to generate very high-resolution (2.5~m) canopy height maps from coarser (10~m) Sentinel-1 and Sentinel-2 imagery.
 Our methodology was validated through a comprehensive ablation study, which confirmed the critical role of the super-resolution module (EDSR) and the temporal attention mechanism (UTAE) in reconstructing fine canopy details that standard interpolation methods fail to capture.
 Furthermore, we benchmarked SERA-H against five recent state-of-the-art methods, ranging from Sentinel-based models trained on GEDI \citep{schwartz_retrieving_2025, pauls_capturing_2025} to approaches leveraging commercial very high-resolution imagery supervised by ALS data \citep{fogel_open-canopy_2025, tolan_very_2024, liu_overlooked_2023}.
 The results demonstrate that, by leveraging the temporal density of open-access data, SERA-H not only outperforms other Sentinel-based models but also achieves accuracy comparable to, and in some cases superior to, models relying on costly commercial imagery.
-This effectively decouples prediction accuracy from input resolution, positioning SERA-H as a potential precise and cost-effective tool for forest management and biodiversity monitoring.
+This effectively decouples prediction accuracy from input resolution, positioning SERA-H as a potentially inexpensive tool for monitoring forest disturbances.